 The basic principles of international commodity trade and market institutions.
 Applications to current problems of international commodity trade and policy.

 The role of agriculture in the economic development of less developed economies.
 Microeconomic dimensions of agricultural development, economics of food consumption and nutrition, agricultural technology and productivity, agricultural supply, land tenure and agrarian reform, foreign assistance, trade agreements and agricultural price policy.

 Conceptual and practical understanding of main methods used to evaluate economic benefits of environmental protection and damages from degradation.
 Methods include: change in productivity, hedonic pricing, travel cost method, contingent valuation, defensive expenditures, replacement costs, and cost-of-illness.
 Topics covered include: recreation, soil-erosion, energy, forestry, hazardous waste, air pollution, deforestation, wetlands, wildlife, biodiversity, noise, visibility, water and water pollution.

-Economics of energy issues with special reference to impacts on local, regional, and global environmental quality, energy markets and regulatory policies.
+Economics of energy issues with special reference to local and regional environmental quality, global climate change, and energy markets.
 Environmental and economic implications of developing alternative sources of energy.
-Conservation policies in relation to transportation, industry, and residential energy use.
+Regulatory policies in relation to transportation, industry, commercial and residential energy use.

 Natural resource use and environmental quality analysis using economic theory.
 Reviews of empirical research and relevant policy issues.

 Three credits.
 Prerequisite: ARE 1150 or ECON 1200 or 1201; MATH 1071Q or 1110Q or 1126Q or 1131Q; and STAT 1000Q or 1100Q; open to juniors or higher.
 Credit may not be received for both ARE 4464 and 5464.